NathanGeerinck/laravel-newsletter/readme.md

 ### Finish
 Now you're ready to rock and roll!
 Visit the `/register` page of you're application and create an account! ;)

+> If you ran the `php artisan laravel-newsletter:demo` command, you can login with 'john.doe@gmail.com' and 'test123'.

 ## Roadmap
 * Translate the application to more languages (now available: English, Dutch)
 * Email bounce tracking